-The Zoning Board of Adjustment (ZBOA) is composed of seven appointed citizens (two being alternates) and has the power to hear and decide cases, which interpret provisions of the zoning ordinance.
-This board sits as a judicial body – a citizen court in zoning matters.
+The Building Standards & Reveiw Board (BSRB) is composed of seven appointed citizens (two being alternates) and has the power to hear and decide cases, which interpret provisions of the zoning ordinance.
+This board sits as a judicial body a citizen court in zoning matters.
 Unlike the Planning and Zoning Commission, this board is not a recommending body.
 Its decisions are final, subject only to review by the courts.
 Members are considered to be officers of the City of Alton, Texas.

-The Zoning Board of Adjustment decides on applications for special exceptions of land use and authorizes variances of land use or development authorized under the zoning ordinance.
+The Building Standards & Review Board decides on applications for special exceptions of land use and authorizes variances of land use or development authorized under the zoning ordinance.

 The board has three powers as specified in Section 211.009, Texas Local Government Code: